Dermatology · Papulosquamous Disorders

 Lichen planus: purple, polygonal, pruritic papules

-Pityriasis rosea: herald patch followed by Christmas-tree distribution
+Pityriasis rosea: herald patch followed by Christmas tree distribution